-On November 4, 2022, WLF asked a federal trial court to reject FDA’s claim of privilege in denying a FOIA request.
-The case arises from Vanda Pharmaceuticals’ supplemental new drug application for Hetlioz®, a drug that has been shown as effective for treating jetlag.
+On March 27, 2023, a D.C. federal district court rejected the FDA’s claim of privilege when it denied a FOIA request from Vanda Pharmaceuticals.
+The decision was a victory for Washington Legal Foundation, which filed the sole amicus brief in the case.
+The case arose from Vanda Pharmaceuticals’ supplemental new drug application for Hetlioz®, a drug that has been shown as effective for treating jetlag.
 When FDA did not approve that application, Vanda sought, under FOIA, the scientific reviews underlying the agency’s Complete Response Letter.
 Asserting the deliberative-process privilege, FDA denied the FOIA request.
-In an amicus brief urging the court to grant summary judgment on Vanda’s FOIA request, WLF argued that disclosing the reviews will not chill frank discussion within FDA because agency staff have no reason to expect that these documents will be withheld in the first place.
-WLF’s brief also explained why the deliberative-process privilege is the most widely abused FOIA exemption among government agencies.
+But District Judge Christopher Cooper roundly rejected FDA’s privilege claim, concluding that disclosing the reviews for Hetlioz® will not chill frank discussion at FDA.
+As WLF showed in its amicus brief, agency staff have no reason to expect these documents to be withheld in the first place.

 Documents: